 Realism has a long lineage in Western art.
 The ancient Greeks depicted bodily perfection in sculpture in accordance with their ideals of mimesis: accurate representation represented truth as well as beauty, i.e. the moral good.
 Viewers marvelled at the realness of 17th-century Dutch painting, particularly the still lifes, created in a booming materialist market.
 Art history eventually led us, via thesis and antithesis, to abstraction, the negation of mimesis.

+Hyperrealism as a movement developed in reaction to that.
+The work of abstract expressionists such as Jackson Pollock and Mark Rothko may have been stunning and celebrated, but they seemed to lack intellectual content, even simple subject matter.
+(Which is ironic given how the CIA used the movement as political propaganda during the Cold War.)
 By the 1970s, artists were experimenting with mimesis again.
-Technology and postmodernist thinking together have now taken realism well beyond what earlier eras could have dreamed of, hence the “hyper”.
-Hyperreality, in sculpture and in video, goes beyond astonishing verisimilitude into a beautiful, ugly, fantastical, frightening future of what-ifs, in terms of both sociopolitical development and biological...
+Technology and postmodernist thinking together have now taken realism well beyond what the Dutch could have dreamed of, hence the “hyper”.
+Hyperreality, in sculpture and in video, goes beyond astonishing verisimilitude into a beautiful, ugly, fantastical, frightening future of what-ifs, in terms of both sociopolitical development and biological experimentation.

 More than 30 artists from around the world have contributed 50 works, widely varied in scope and scale, to the National Gallery of Australia’s Hyper Real exhibition.
 Beyond the wow factor, they are, singly and in aggregate, deeply thought-provoking.
 They open up questions about beauty, bioethics, fact and fiction, even truth in advertising.
 They can be fanciful and politically critical at the same time.
 If artists created beautiful political propaganda in the past for the church and the state, the democratic era has encouraged artists to speak truth to power.